Simple Pumpkin Soup

 We had such a wonderful weekend away – hoping we can do it again soon!

-What’s in Jessie’s kitchen?
+What’s in my kitchen?

 This post is to help give you an idea of the kinds of things you might need/want in your kitchen if you are a family with multiple food allergies who is looking for what you CAN eat!